 MULTIPLE MOUNTING OPTIONS

 Bowden?
 Direct drive?
 The Bondtech BMG is constructed for either setup with a mounting slot on the bottom for an E3D hotend or a groove mount for Bowden tubes.
 The light-weight style of the BMG makes it useful for direct drive configurations.
 This is because it helps to reduce tool head weight.
 Having a lighter tool head suggests that the printer can move quicker while not sacrificing exactness or print quality because of wobble.

 - Compatible stepper motor: Nema17 (5mm shaft)

 Bondtech BMG Extruder Installation

-Installing the Bondtech extruder on to the Tevo Tornado was a very easy task.
-It was as simple as 6 steps..
+Installing the Bondtech extruder on to the Tevo Tornado was a straightforward task.
+It was as simple as six steps.
 DONE!